PhuNH/phunh.github.io/_posts/2020-03-23-upgrade-f31-kde.markdown

 - _Logoff_: "kscreen.kded: PowerDevil SuspendSession action not available!"

 - _krunner_:
-  - Programs opened have a different interface and a different icon in Task Switcher from those of ones opened from Applications Menu
+  - Programs opened have a different interface and a different icon in Task Switcher from those of ones opened from Application Menu
-  - To open krunner with Meta key, `kglobalaccel` can't be used anymore
+  - To toggle krunner with Meta key, `invokeShortcut,run command` can't be used anymore: [workaround]({% post_url 2020-03-25-toggle-krunner-plasma-5.17 %})

 - _TorBrowser_ can't start, no log exists (on f30 as well)

 - _Vimium_ prevents Firefox from handling Ctrl+<number> and Alt+<number> (on f30 as well, so might be a problem with only Vimium and Firefox)

-- _Kate_ cannot restore its previous session at startup
+- _Kate_ cannot restore its previous session at startup (on f30 as well)

 __Workaround__: Make a default session (in `~/.local/share/kate/sessions`)

-- Bug reporting failed for many bugs, an example:
+- Bug reporting failed for many bugs, an example: (on f30 as well)
 ```
 Preparing environment for backtrace generation
 ..................................................................